 How I Got into Helping Hard of Hearing People Deal with the Effects of Ototoxic Drugs, Tinnitus and Other Ear Conditions

-by Neil Bauman, Ph.D. © August, 2018 Numbers of people have asked me how I got into doing what I do now—helping people deal with their hearing losses and other ear-related conditions.
+by Neil Bauman, Ph.D. © August, 2018 (Revised 2025) Numbers of people have asked me how I got into doing what I do now—helping people deal with their hearing losses and other ear-related conditions.
 They have wondered whether it was because I lost my hearing due to taking ototoxic drugs, and if that was why […]

 Tinnitus Triggered by Ototoxic Drugs: Steps You Can Take to Reduce Your Risk of Getting Tinnitus

 By Neil Bauman, Ph.D. © August, 2018 In fiction, sidekicks often accompany the main character.
 For example, the Lone Ranger had his sidekick Tonto; Batman had Robin; Sherlock Holmes had Dr. Watson.
 In the same manner, many drugs also travel with an invisible, yet very vocal, sidekick named “Tinnitus.”
-If you are unlucky, […]
+If you are unlucky, tinnitus is […]

 Dealing with Hearing Loss: “Wounded Warrior” or “Happy Camper”?